-During the sixties and seventies, we were the first to offer many programs like Day Care (Monday and Wednesday), Foot Care, Friendly Visiting, Home Help and many services at the Centre (Repeat Performance – our nearly new shop, social and financial counseling, health promotion and hair care services).
-A New Horizons Grant, in 1973, helped establish the Seniors’ Reach-Out (a friendly visiting program for shut-ins), our first home support program.
+During the sixties and seventies, we were the first to offer many programs like Day Care (Monday and Wednesday) now our Adult Day Program, Foot Care, Friendly Visiting, Home Help and many services at the Centre (Repeat Performance – our nearly new shop, social and financial counseling, health promotion and hair care services).
+A New Horizons Grant, in 1973, helped establish the Seniors’ Reach-Out (a friendly visiting program for isolated seniors), our first home support program.
 Transportation and Home Assistance were aided by a new Home Help Project.

 By the eighties membership had shot to over 1800, and every activity from recreation and education to the number of meals served had jumped; we needed more room.
 We began “Building for the Future” by applying for government support and started on the public fund-raising necessary.
 1991 was the year of our great upheaval and the temporary move to the Boys’ and Girls’ Club, where, in spite of adversities, Home Support Services were extended to seniors of the Chinese Centre and seniors residing in north-east Ottawa.